bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-12 23:38 Wednesday

-Finnally managed to do the refactor I spent all afternoon attempting where the small, declarative subclasses of `Input` view get replaced wtih inline declarations.
+Finnally managed to do the refactor I spent all afternoon attempting where the small, declarative subclasses of `InputView` view get replaced wtih inline declarations.
 Reduced tne overall number of lines.

-I'm noping
+I'm noping we can make `InputView` into an even more generic `EditableView` (stareted referring to it ass that in anticipation) that will allow us to generically specify:

+ - the input element
+ - placeholder text,
+ - etc

+Because we can set that stuff as options on the view and also pass them to the template ccontext.